What are the Hurricanes Odds to Win Stanley Cup?

 Hurricanes Stanley Cup Playoff Chances FAQs

-The Carolina Hurricanes odds to win the 2025 Stanley Cup are +900, which translates to an implied probability of 10%, according to DraftKings.
-Those odds are the seventh-shortest in the NHL, which is slightly worse than a few weeks ago.
+The Carolina Hurricanes odds to win the 2025 Stanley Cup are +425, which translates to an implied probability of 19%, according to DraftKings.
+Those odds are the shortest in the NHL, and they are currently the betting favorite across many sportsbooks.

 The Carolina Hurricanes have won the Stanley Cup once, in 2006.
 In that series, the Hurricanes beat the Edmonton Oilers in seven games.
 The Canes have made two appearances in the Stanley Cup Finals, losing to the Detroit Red Wings in five games in their only other appearance.